jonlabriola/pyDART/README.md

 3.)
 Convert the observation sequence file back and place into observation class for appropriate time -ascii2hdf program used to do this

+4.)
+Create rough plots of the observations
+#Warning - Observation Codes Change with DART Copy
+#Will Need to update DART_obs.csv in pydart/data/